+In January 2014 Kerry revisited the notion that poverty "in many cases is the root cause of terrorism."
 But in fact, a lack of “economic opportunities for marginalized youth” does not fuel Islamic jihad terrorism.
 Study after study has shown that jihadists are not poor and bereft of economic opportunities, but generally wealthier and better educated than their peers.

-Secret Negotiations with Iran: Israel Is Outraged
+Secret Nuclear Negotiations with Iran: Israel Is Outraged

 early November 2013, it was reported